sigasi/sigasi_insights/tech/one-design-one-folder.md

 Make sure your project is set to build automatically: **Project &gt; Build Automatically**.
 If you have VHDL files in the project folder that are not really a part of the folder, you should unmap them from your VHDL libraries.
-Read more about [junk files](/faq/junk-files).
+Read more about [/faq#junk-files].
 Your project should not have any errors (red markers).
 If it does, try to figure out what went wrong: Is it a legacy junk file?
 Is there a bug in your VHDL code?
 Did you forget to add a library?